aditya-raj/careers/README.rst

 On Site Pair Programming
 ------------------------
 The on site pair programming is an in-person interview, where the candidate will be tasked to code a multi-layered problem on a computer while being paired with one of our engineers.
-The candidate should be asked to bring a laptop with them (and they can use the language of their choice), or we will have to provide one (and they will have to code in Python).
-The candidate can choose between two carefully crafted problems, included in this repository as OnSitePairProblem.rsr.
+The candidate should be asked to bring a laptop with them (and they can use the language of their choice), or we will provide one.
 After the on-site, a decision should be immediately made according to one of two outcomes:

     1. If good fit, schedule `On Site Team`_
     2.  `No Match`_